jackokring/agon-vdp/STATUS.md

    * Chopping out the unreferenced parts of the font and noticing height is less than 500 always seems to save about 1% of the flash space.
    This might be useful later with trimming the 20th row and `<WiFi.h>`.
+ * `Audio` yes, `class ProxyWaveformGenerator : public WaveformGenerator` and just remember the last sample for an added `getModulator()` sample value.
+The constructor obviously takes any `WaveformGenerator` to allow easy inserts.
+ Setting proxied frequency and volume can then be based on modulators from other channels.

 ## The Emulator VDP